 The Headteacher will carry out a risk assessment in order to help make a decision about the level of response.
 In all cases the response will be reasonable and proportionate.
+As part of this process if appropriate a senior member of staff will contact the parents to clarify what happened and hear the parents view on the incident prior to any actions.
 The Headteacher will consider the following questions: